SSRFuzz/SSRFSinks/README.md

 ## Where URLs Become Weapons: Automated Discovery of SSRF Vulnerabilities in Web Applications

-The repository contains an initial list of SSRF sinks that we have discovered.
-We will compile a well-formatted table characterizing each SSRF sink to publish here after the conference.
+The repository contains a list of SSRF sinks we have discovered.
+We have provided an example for each sink in the PoCs folder, allowing security researchers and developers to understand why the sink can trigger an SSRF vulnerability.

 SSRF Sinks: